Krishan-m/Gurbani-App/README.txt

 This is the development space for Gurbani App using banidb library in python.
-Text me on whatsapp to contribute.
+Open for everyone to contribute.

 Pre-requisites
 - Make sure you install the banidb module for the program to run